-That's not a sob story.
-That's the nature of being early.

-If you're thinking about doing a Missing Middle deal on your own lot, this is the part I don't want you to underestimate:

-- The by-law is not the whole story. - The planner's first smile is not the whole story. - The neighbors' silence is not the whole story.

-The whole story is:

-- How many cycles of drawings you can afford. - How many months of interest you can carry. - How many times you can hear "we'll bring this back next month" without losing momentum.
+If you're thinking about doing a Missing Middle deal on your own lot, this is the part I don't want you to underestimate.
+The by-law is not the whole story.
+The planner's first smile is not the whole story.
+The neighbours' silence is not the whole story.
+The whole story is how many cycles of drawings you can afford, how many months of interest you can carry, and how many times you can hear "we'll bring this back next month" without losing momentum.

-We could afford to learn this because:

-- We have a construction background.

-- We have other assets.

-- We went in expecting pain.

-Most Joe & Maria couples don't have any of that.
+We could afford to learn this because we have a construction background, we have other assets, and we went in expecting pain.
+Most Joe and Maria couples don't have any of that.

-They have:

-- One property that means everything to them. - Limited tolerance for surprises. - Absolutely no reason to risk their retirement on teaching the city how to interpret its own policies.

-This chapter isn't here to scare you off.
-It's here to be clear: when you see a finished Missing Middle building that looks obvious in hindsight, there's a good chance someone bled to make it look that way.
+In Part II, I'll show you exactly what happened on each of these sites - with permits, timelines, and dollar damage.
+For now, know this: we didn't just learn lessons.
+We paid for them in cash, time, and decay.

-In the next chapter, I'll put a rough price tag on that bleeding - the \$5,000,000 "tuition" - and show you why, once we realized what we had paid to learn, we stopped thinking in terms of "a few cool projects" and started thinking in terms of a system.
+In the next chapter, I'll put a rough price tag on that bleeding.

-The 'Simple' House: An Expensive Education in Urban Development